 |Name||Graduate or Undergraduate Level|

-Student directory information is included in the online Web Directory.
-Students wishing limited disclosure may submit a request in writing to the Office of the University Registrar at 209 Student Services Building.
+Student directory information is included in the online web directory.
+Students wishing limited disclosure may submit a request in writing to the Office of the University Registrar at 209 Student Services Building using the Request for Directory Exclusion form.
 The University Registrar will implement procedures to prevent the release of the student’s directory information.

 Once a student has requested non-disclosure (privacy), his or her directory information will not be disclosed until the student provides written instruction to change this status (remove the “privacy flag”).
 A student who has requested non-disclosure (privacy) will still have his or her name and other required information included on class rolls (in any format).
 Additionally, if the student has filed a consent to release form, that will override the non-disclosure instruction for the type of record and the person or party listed in the consent form.